As people stay home, Earth turns wilder and cleaner

 Stanford’s Field says he’s most intrigued by increased urban sightings of coyotes, pumas and other wildlife that are becoming video social media staples.
 Boar-like javelinas congregated outside of a Arizona shopping center.
 Even New York City birds seem hungrier and bolder.

-In Adelaide, Australia, police shared a video of a kangaroo hoping around a mostly empty downtown, and a pack of jackals occupied an urban park in Tel Aviv, Israel.
+In Adelaide, Australia, police shared a video of a kangaroo hopping around a mostly empty downtown, and a pack of jackals occupied an urban park in Tel Aviv, Israel.

 We’re not being invaded.
 The wildlife has always been there, but many animals are shy, Duke’s Pimm says.
 They come out when humans stay home.